iHrushikesh/ihrushikesh.github.io/about.md

 Working as a Sr. Software Developer on various applications including the Sterling Commerce OMS (Order Management System) implemented using java/J2EE.

 ###### Responsibilities
-Requirement Analysis, Model Design and implementation, Customization and integration using Java/J2EE, YUI, Knockout, HTML5 and Node.js
+Requirement Analysis, Model Design and implementation, Customization and integration using Java/J2EE, React,Redux and Node.js
 ###### Accomplishment
-+ Developed Single Page Web Front End using AngularJS
++ Designed and Developed customer facing Single Page Web application using React/Redux
-+ Developed highly scalable API’s using NodeJS/ExpressJS
++ Developed highly scalable API’s using Spring/NodeJS
 + Gained over 30% performance improvement by implementing a NOSQL solution.
 + Re-factored many components of the web application and achieved increase in performance in addition to better user experience.